jazwa/rackstack/README.md

   - `openscad` cli command (Currently only supported on Linux/Mac).
   - `python3`

+For Windows, you'll most likely have to generate the STLs in [rack/print](./rack/print) manually.

 ### Examples:
 Generate all project files for the `micro` profile: